 Step 1) As per usual, open your module or group on LearningSpace and then turn editing on.

-Step 2) Fill in the form providing a name, description and then select your file using the file selector.
+Step 2) Fill in the form providing a name, description and then select your file using the file selector. (small green icon or just drag the file from your computer into the box with the blue arrow)

 Step 3) Once you’ve chosen your resource LearningSpace will take you back to the Add a Resource page.